b4stet/vizir/readme.md

 - with `--coverage`, it shows the space of the IPv4 and IPv6 allocated
 - with a date formatted as `%Y%m%d`, it shows IP blocks for which an attribute changed at that day (status, country or requestor ID)

-The blocks are displayed efficiently as a network tree using the sweep line algorithm.
+The supernets are computed efficiently as a network tree using the sweep line algorithm.

 # Example 1